Coláiste Phádraig (Lucan): History

 The school opened in September 1969, and in its infancy was composed of merely two teachers and forty-five students.
 Initial lessons were taught in just one prefab.
 During the 1970s, in order to accommodate the increasing student population, more prefabs were added, until a new school building was commissioned, ultimately opening in 1978.
 Further growth and development occurred, resulting in an increase in the staff size of the school to thirty by the turn of the decade.
 However, with a spiking population in Lucan, the existing school building was no longer of a sufficient size, and thus a large extension was built in 2004 to expand the footprint of the school.
 The extension contained computer and science labs and a careers library in addition to new metalwork and woodwork rooms and a gym were also added.

+In early 2023, a new 2-storey extension was built to the south-west of the current building.
+It contains 7 regular classrooms, a special needs unit, and a library.
+It was first used in June, by students of the nearby all-girls school, St. Joseph's College, sitting their Leaving Certificate as their school was undergoing renovations.

-As of 2022, 57 teachers are situated in the school, which is attended by over 720 students.
-Anthony Brady is the current principal.
-Mick Geraghty is the current vice principal.
+As of 2023, 57 teachers are situated in the school, which is attended by 704 students.
+Tom O'Meara is the current principal.
+Tony Canning is the current vice principal.
 A memorial garden, in addition to a student award, has been erected in the school for Mark O'Neill, a student who died while attending the school.